November 11, 2019

-You’re stuck behind a truck on the freeway and it happens—a rock hits your windshield.
+You’re driving behind a truck on the highway and a rock hits your windshield.
 When you get home, you notice a crack in the glass.

-Repairing vs. replacing a cracked windshield
+Repairing versus replacing a windshield

 Repairing a cracked windshield

-- The crack is 6 inches or smaller
+The crack is 6 inches or smaller

-- There are 3 or fewer chips in the glass
+There are 3 or fewer chips in the glass

-- The damage isn’t in front of a camera or sensor
+The damage isn’t in front of a camera or sensor

 Replacing a cracked windshield